Requiem Of Gehenna

 Eric was finished being concerned with Tara’s subject; it was time to absorb his effort on his quest.
 He watched Jessica walk into the mist, the Viking decided to move forward in the opposite direction.

-I’m assaulted by the winds and the blistering rays of sunlight, and when I think I can’t take it anymore, a dark cold rain falls from the sky drenching me, chilling me to the bone.
+I’m assaulted by the winds and the blistering rays of sunlight, and when I think that the worse has come and gone, torrential cold rains fall from the sky drenching me, chilling me to the bone.
 I had no shelter from the elements; all I could do was pray that it would stop, hope this would end...
-I don’t know if it was the amulet, my blood or Eric’s blood that kept me from dying, but I’m still alive… for now.
+I don’t know if it was the amulet, my blood or Eric’s blood that kept me from dying, but I’m still alive... for now.

 Why would he follow me here?
 He’s so close, and that worries me, if I can sense him, I know that the horrible Absalom can too.
 So I called out to him.

-“Eric…!”
-I turn a corner and that’s when I hear the wonderful sound of his profound raspy voice.
+“Eric...!”
+I call out, ahead the forest trees are thinner, a clearing perhaps or a glade?
+That’s when I hear the wonderful sound of his profound raspy voice.

 “Tara..!”
 He called out to me.
-My heart felt like it’s going to leap out of my chest and I walk faster towards his voice.
+My heart feels like it’s going to leap out of my chest and I walk faster towards his voice.